sbarex/QLMarkdown/QLMarkdown/test1.md

 ## Inline images extension

 The extension embed the local image inside the html output.
-Is required for the quicklook preview.
+Is required for the Quick Look preview.

 image url: `example.jpg`